Rusev7/javascript-small-projects/README.md

-# javascript-small-projects
-Javascript small projects
+# Javascript small project for beginners :)